What is Assisted Living?

 What Does Assisted Living Cost?

-Costs vary with the community, room size, and the types of services needed by the residents.
-A base Assisted Living fee may cover all services or there may be additional charges for special services.
-All fees are identified in the admission agreement (be sure to ask for a copy!).
+Costs vary by community, room size, and the services needed by each resident.
+A base Assisted Living fee may cover all services, or there may be additional charges for special services.
+All fees are identified in the admission agreement.
+Learn more about average costs in California.

-One of the most important elements of Assisted Living is the variety of Assisted Living communities available.
+This is one of the most important elements of Assisted Living.
 Variations in size, amenities, services, and pricing enable consumers to choose an environment that they consider attractive, a community that meets their needs, and pricing that works for them.
-Assisted Living includes family-owned and operated communities, providers who serve seniors in several communities within California, and providers who offer Assisted Living services in communities in multiple states.
-The variety and flexibility of Assisted Living has helped make it the popular care option it is today.